blahcat/blahcat.github.io/content/2016-04-01-hitb-teaser-2016-bakery.md

     ok("Got rand=%d" % rand)
 ```

-To reliably control the content of the mmaped buffer, we need to "compensate"
+To reliably control the content of the `mmap`-ed buffer, we need to "compensate"
 the accumulation that the function is doing.
 Since we know the initial random
 integer, my approach was to use one of the valid ingredients (in this case
 `FLOUR`) which is required to pass the `strstr()` check, sum up the ascii values